 We're excited to start a new chapter in the #LogTenLife campaign.
 Our resident #LogTenLife reporter, Raya Lieberman interviewed airline pilot Paul Hambleton for our new series of written #LogTenLife - My Pilot Life articles.
-Check out below and iff you’d like to share your #LogTenLife, send Raya a note through our help site at help.coradine.com!
+Check out below and if you’d like to share your #LogTenLife, send Raya a note through our help site at help.staging.coradine.com!

 That's My Entire Life!